 Summer Eligibility: During the Summer term, students are not required to be enrolled in courses in order to live in residence, but must have studied at CapU during the previous (Spring) term.

-Students who apply for residence by the deadline in each application round will receive priority consideration.
+Students who apply for housing by the deadline in each application round will receive priority consideration.
 Most of our double rooms are prioritized for students entering their first year of studies at Capilano University, with additional consideration given to international students and students living outside of areas local to North Vancouver.

 No. The shared accommodation is only suitable for individual residents.

-The residence fees include a bed, storage, desk, chair and closet for each student.
+The housing fees include a bed, storage, desk, chair and closet for each student.
 Rooms are equipped with high-speed, wireless Internet.
-Each floor in Residence includes a common lounge, shared washroom and shared showers.
+Each floor in housing includes a common lounge, shared washroom and shared showers.
 The fee also includes a daily meal plan that provides a range of healthy breakfast, lunch and dinner options in the dining hall as well as $500 in dining dollars that can be used for meals on campus.